 Mortgage Rates Have Recently Been Dropping Great News For Buyers

-30 year fixed FHA mortgage rates have been as low as 3.25% and 30 year fixed Conventional mortgage rates have been as low as 3.5% earlier this year.
+30 year fixed FHA mortgage rates have been as low as 4.25% and 30-year fixed Conventional mortgage rates have been as low as 4.5% earlier this year.

-- The great news is that both FHA mortgage rates and conventional mortgage rates have been steadily dropping the past several weeks.
+- The great news is that both FHA and conventional mortgage rates have been steadily dropping the past several weeks

 What Is Causing Mortgage Rates Have Recently Been Dropping

-The reason of the highly volatile mortgage rates in the past several weeks is due to the Feds and their indecisive comments and uncertainty.
-This has created a highly volatile mortgage backed securities markets.
-Mortgage backed securities are also known as MBS.
+The reason for the highly volatile mortgage rates in the past several weeks is due to the Feds and their indecisive comments and uncertainty.
+This has created a highly volatile mortgage-backed securities markets.
+Mortgage-backed securities are also known as MBS.

-Federal Reserve Chairman Ben Bernanke Comments Has Shaken The Mortgage Markets
+Federal Reserve Chairman Comments Has Shaken The Mortgage Markets

-Back in May 22, 2013, Federal Reserve Chairman Ben Bernanke told the Joint Economic Committee that he saw great improvement in the United States economy.
+Federal Reserve Chairman Jerome Powell told the Joint Economic Committee that he saw a great improvement in the United States economy.
 He also predicted that the economy will continue to improve and due to the overall improvement in the economy and consumer confidence that his intention was to slow down the pace of purchasing bonds.

-- Mortgage rates have sky rocketed to a two year high in a two month period due to the statement by Federal Reserve Chairman Ben Bernanke.
+- Mortgage rates have skyrocketed to a two year high in a two month period due to the statement by Federal Reserve Chairman Jerome Powell last year in 2018

-- Many refinance mortgage loan borrowers who had refinance mortgage loans in the pipeline and did not lock their rates have literally seen their refinance deals evaporate.
+- Many refinance borrowers who had to refinance mortgage loans in the pipeline and did not lock their rates have literally seen their refinance deals evaporate

-- I know of dozens of mortgage lenders who had hundreds of refinance deals on their pipeline lose all those refinance mortgage files.
+- I know of dozens of lenders who had hundreds of refinancing deals on their pipeline lose all those refinance mortgage files

-Federal Reserve Chairman Ben Bernanke Does A 180 Degree Turnaround And Shakes Up The Mortgage Markets Again
+Federal Reserve Chairman Jerome Powell Does A 180 Degree Turnaround And Shakes Up The Mortgage Markets Again

-On September 18, 2013, Federal Reserve Chairman Ben Bernanke said that by restricting the financial conditions in recent months, and by continuing to restrict bond buying, that this will cause a slow down in the pace of improving the economy and the labor markets.
+On September 18, 2018, Federal Reserve Chairman Jerome Powell said that by restricting the financial conditions in recent months, and by continuing to restrict bond buying, that this will cause a slow down in the pace of improving the economy and the labor markets.

-Where Are Mortgage Rates Headed With Unemployment Numbers And The Recent Government Shutdowns
+Where Are Mortgage Rates Headed With Unemployment Numbers And The Recent Government Shutdown